api-search/explore/_apis/twilio/properties/intelligence-openapi.md

           type: string
           minLength: 34
           maxLength: 34
-          pattern: ^AC[0-9a-fA-F]{32}$
+          pattern: '^AC[0-9a-fA-F]{32}$'
           nullable: true
           description: The unique SID identifier of the Account the Service belongs to.
         auto_redaction:
           type: boolean
           nullable: true
+          description: >-
-          description: Instructs the Speech Recognition service to automatically redact PII from all transcripts made on this service.
+            Instructs the Speech Recognition service to automatically redact PII from all transcripts made on this service.
         media_redaction:
           type: boolean
           nullable: true
+          description: >-
-          description: Instructs the Speech Recognition service to automatically redact PII from all transcripts media made on this service.
+            Instructs the Speech Recognition service to automatically redact PII from all transcripts media made on this service.
 The auto_redaction flag must be enabled, results in error otherwise.
         auto_transcribe:
           type: boolean
           nullable: true
+          description: >-
-          description: Instructs the Speech Recognition service to automatically transcribe all recordings made on the account.
+            Instructs the Speech Recognition service to automatically transcribe all recordings made on the account.
         data_logging:
           type: boolean
           nullable: true
+          description: >-
-          description: 'Data logging allows Twilio to improve the quality of the speech recognition & language understanding services through using customer data to refine, fine tune and evaluate machine learning models.
+            Data logging allows Twilio to improve the quality of the speech recognition & language understanding services through using customer data to refine, fine tune and evaluate machine learning models.

-            Note: Data logging cannot be activated via API, only via www.twilio.com, as it requires additional consent.'
+            Note: Data logging cannot be activated via API, only via www.twilio.com, as it requires additional consent.
         date_created:
           type: string
           format: date-time
           nullable: true
-          description: The date that this Service was created, given in ISO 8601 format.
+          description: 'The date that this Service was created, given in ISO 8601 format.'
         date_updated:
           type: string
           format: date-time
           nullable: true
-          description: The date that this Service was updated, given in ISO 8601 format.
+          description: 'The date that this Service was updated, given in ISO 8601 format.'
         friendly_name:
           type: string
           nullable: true
-          description: A human readable description of this resource, up to 64 characters.
+          description: 'A human readable description of this resource, up to 64 characters.'
         language_code:
           type: string
           nullable: true